St Monica's Church, Palmers Green: The Stations of the Cross

 Originally framed, the fourteen Stations of the Cross, carved in oak, were commissioned by Father Gallagher.
-We have been unable to find where they came from and when.
-The frames are long gone now and set against the plain walls of the Church, the individual images tell the story of Christ's crucifixion in a simple and dignified way.
+Their provenance is unknown.

 The Organ

 The organ, used for the first time at Christmas in 1924, was described by The Tablet as 'An instrument of great power and beautiful tone'.
 There was a service to bless it in early January 1925.
 Cardinal Francis Bourne was due to attend but was indisposed.
-St Monica's was the second home for the organ, but no-one knows where it was previously.
+St Monica's was the second home for the organ, but it is unknown where it was previously.
 It was refurbished in spring 2014.
 It is positioned in the organ loft, which sits above the church porch.

 The Crucifix

 The large wooden crucifix with an expressive, carved Christ (origin unknown) has been hung in various places around the Church down the years.
-Currently in hangs along the south wall and every year on Remembrance Sunday, the congregation turns to face it for a brief service of Remembrance and two minutes' silence.
+Currently, it hangs along the south wall and every year on Remembrance Sunday, the congregation turns to face it for a brief service of Remembrance and two minutes' silence.